 The story type works better in longer formats.
-It can be a great fit for a brand origin story on a website for example.
-Or in a company brochure or in a presentation.
+It can be a great fit for a brand origin story on a website, for example.
+Or in a company brochure or presentation.
 Any format where you’ve got more time.

-Check out this example from Google for example.
+Check out this ad from Google, for example.
 It takes almost two and a half minutes to tell the story.
 And even then, it’s only the return part of the story.

-The voyage part is implied.
-It’s clearly their move from India to the US.
+The voyage part is implied (their move from India to the US).